Jason-Cooke/all-aboard/README.md

 * `afterInteractionCloseTime` - The amount of time to wait before auto closing the sidebar after user interaction.
 * `defaultSidebarInterval` - Time between sidebars defined in seconds
 * `defaultSidebarCloseTime` - Time to wait before auto closing the sidebar if there is no interaction by the user.
-* `timeElapsedFormula` - This is the formula used to convert milliseconds to either minutes, hours etc. If you for example set this to `1000`, it will devide the milliseconds to seconds.
+* `timeElapsedFormula` - This is the formula used to convert milliseconds to either minutes, hours etc. If you for example set this to `1000`, it will divide the milliseconds to seconds.
 * `waitInterval` - This is the interval, set in milliseconds, that the timer will wait until triggering the next badge update and notification.

 If the above file is not present, the add-on will use it’s defaults of 24 hours.